SuperHouse/TelloMqtt/README.md

 Once you see that your device has been assigned an IP address, you know it has connected to the Tello.

+Press CTL-C to end the "watch" command.

 Run the TelloMqtt client:
 ```
 $ ./tello_mqtt.py
 ```

 Send commands to the MQTT broker.
-This can be done using the Mosquitto example client on the command line, like:
+This can be done using the Mosquitto command line client, like:
 ```
 mosquitto_pub -t "device/tello/cmnd" -m "takeoff"
 ```